GandaG/unity-deploy-tools/README.rst

 4. Enable your repository in your account page;

-5. Open :code:`.deploy.ini` with a text editor (like Notepad++) and modify the options under the :code:`[Misc]` section as per your preferences.
+5. Open `.deploy.ini`_ with a text editor (like Notepad++) and modify the options under the :code:`[Misc]` section as per your preferences.

-6. For additional features check the subsections below;
+6. For additional `features`_ check the subsections below;

 7. Simply push a commit and let travis do all the work for you!

 *******************
-Additional Features
+Features
 *******************
-In order to use any of the features below you need to grab an OAuth token from Github with special permissions.
-Take these steps:
+These tools are all targeted at the majority of Unity users: the newbies.
+While more advanced users will also find them useful
+(automation is always welcome) everything by default is as simple as possible to configure (a simple `.ini`_ file) and to use (unzip and copy to your repo).

+Some features have requirements (e.g. having a tag associated with the commit) which you have to fulfill before using them.
+The only exception is the automated building and exporting of the package (this includes no deployment/upload - it is simply to check is the package CAN be built and exported correctly).
+These requirements are shown at the beggining of each feature description.

+Github Releases
+""""""""""""""""""
+:Requirements:
+    `Github OAuth Token`_ present;

+    Tag present;

+    Not on a Pull Request.

+Simply open your `.deploy.ini`_ file with a text editor (like Notepad++) and modify the :code:`[Github]` section as per your preferences.
+That's it, really.

+Code Documentation
+""""""""""""""""""
+:Requirements:
+    `Github OAuth Token`_ present;

+    Tag present;

+    Not on a Pull Request.

+Documentation for all your code is generated with `Doxygen <http://www.stack.nl/~dimitri/doxygen/index.html/>`_.
+Example documentation is provided at the `Github Pages <https://gandag.github.io/unity-deploy-tools/>`_ of this repository, example script taken from Microsoft's `XML Documentation Example <https://msdn.microsoft.com/en-us/library/aa288481(v=vs.71).aspx>`_.

+Basic Usage
+'''''''''''
+Documentation generation is enabled by default.
+Open your `.deploy.ini`_ file with a text editor (like Notepad++) and modify the :code:`[Docs]` section as per your preferences.
+That's pretty much it, for more things to do with Doxygen check below.

+Advanced/Expert
+'''''''''''''''
+Doxygen must be (for the sheer amount of options) the best documented software I've ever seen.

+If you want to customize your docs more than the basic options presented in the `.deploy.ini`_ file (these are the same presented in the basic panel of the doxywizard) open the `Doxyfile`_.
+This is the default doxygen configuration file and every option is very well documented.
+There are bajillions of them, have fun!

+Please note that some options are hardcoded (see `deploy_docs.sh`_).

+******************
+Github OAuth Token
+******************
 1. Sign in to Github;

 2. Go to your `Settings <https://github.com/settings/>`_;